whosonfirst/go-whosonfirst-sqlite/README.md

 # go-whosonfirst-sqlite

-Go package for working with Who's On First documents and SQLite.
+Go package for working with Who's On First documents and SQLite databases.

 ## Install